loopbrew/codex-lamp/README.md

 A tiny physical status light for Codex.

-This project connects Codex lifecycle hooks to a Moonside Bluetooth lamp, so the lamp changes color or animation as Codex starts working, asks for approval, or finishes a turn.
+This project connects Codex lifecycle hooks to a [Moonside](https://moonside.design/) lamp, so the lamp changes color or animation as Codex starts working, asks for approval, or finishes a turn.